The First Baptist Church of the City of Washington, D.C.: History

 President Truman did not join First Baptist but appreciated his time at the church.
 In remarks to the Associated Church Press on April 21, 1949, he said: "You know, the President has to be very careful, when he goes to church, that he goes to church for the purpose of worshiping God and not for the purpose of being a circus.
 A great many people, if they find that the President, not Harry Truman, but the President, is going to be in church, they will go to church.
 Well, that is not the right frame of mind in which to go to church, and I don't cater to that sort of program.
 I go because I want to go and because I think I ought to go, and not for the purpose of making a show.
 The First Baptist Church treats me just the way I want to be treated."

 After two pre-inaugural services at First Baptist, President Carter joined the church on the first Sunday of his presidency, Jan.
 23, 1977, along with his wife Rosalynn and his son Chip.
 Daughter Amy, age 9, was baptized at the church Feb.
 6, 1977.
 During the 48 months of his term, President Carter attended Sunday services at First Baptist more than 70 times, according to the National Archives.
 Once a month, he would teach Sunday School to the church’s Couples Class.
 At the class's annual banquet in October 1977, President Carter made remarks that echoed Truman's:

 “You have made our lives normal lives.
 You have given us stability in a position that is inherently sometimes unstable.
 A President of our country can be an isolated person.
 You have taken us in, and we are indebted to you.
 Thank you very much."

+In 2025, it inaugurated a new community building, including meeting spaces, a youth lounge and offices.

+Beliefs

+Marriage

+The church has an inclusive vision and celebrates both opposite-sex marriages and same-sex marriages.